mandraga/solarmining/README.md

 ## Context

-Victron installation with batteries and solar pannels.
+Victron/Fronius installation with batteries and solar pannels.
 Octominers x9 with radeon 6600, using hiveos.
 Orange pi computer with node-red.

 ## Usage

-The Victron system reports the available solar power and battery power through a node-red server.
+The solar system reports the available solar power, used power, and battery charge through MQTT.
-The Orange pi has also a node red server and his flow will be to "burn" the excess power into the miners.
+The Orange pi node red server flow will "burn" the excess power using the miners.

 '''
-If excess power is available burn it.
+If excess power is available: burn it by starting miners.
 If no power is available and the battery has power, use it to a certain point.
-As instance 5%.
+As instance 20%.
 We can add more conditions, like open source weather/powerprice forecast apps as presented at Fosdem.
 '''